 Solutions - Happy Employees

-Gavin had 12 employees who were all highly qualified, but tasks and deadlines were still being missed.
-Meanwhile, Gavin spent most of his time fixing rather than creating.
-He asked me to develop a management plan, and we consulted with key employees in order to design their roles, their KPIs, and their cooperation.
-Now Gavin spends his days on clients and growth, not fires and fixes.
+Gary had 12 employees who were all highly qualified, but tasks and deadlines were still being missed.
+Meanwhile, Gary spent most of his time fixing rather than creating.
+He asked me to develop a management plan, and I ran a workshop with key employees in order to design their roles, their KPIs, and their cooperation.
+Now Gary spends his days on clients and growth, not fires and fixes.

 Any one person can not do everything that has to be done in a business.
 Whether you are managing two people or two hundred, the point is the same: to get things done.